-Many people were surprised when we told them that we would be moving our pets, Biscuit the grumpy cat, and Angel the neurotic street dog, from SE Asia to Europe.
-It was a lot of work but, with persistence and patience, doable.
+Many people were surprised when we told them that we would be doing pet transport, taking Biscuit the grumpy cat, and Angel the neurotic street dog, from SE Asia to Europe.
+It was a lot of work but, with persistence and patience, but organizing dog transport and cat transport wasn’t so bad.
 Sarah did all of the research and heavy lifting.
-Here is her diary of our adventure of moving pets from Asia to Europe.
+Here is her diary of our adventure of pet relocation from Asia to Europe.

-So we are thinking of moving next year, it won’t be the first time we’ve moved with Angel aka Psycho Pup and Biscuit the grumpy cat, it won’t even be the first time we’ve moved to a different country with them but this time is going to require a little more planning.
-Last time moving from Thailand to Laos was easy with them, (well as easy as it can be driving 10 hours from Chiang Mai with a screaming cat) we just drove over the bridge from Nong Khai in Thailand to Vientiane in Laos and nobody batted an eyelid but moving from a high-risk rabies country to a rabies-controlled European country, well that’s a whole different story!
+So we are thinking of moving next year, it won’t be the first time we’ve moved with Angel aka Psycho Pup and Biscuit the grumpy cat, it won’t even be the first time we’ve done international pet travel with them but this time moving pets overseas is going to require a little more planning.
+Last time moving from Thailand to Laos was easy with them, (well as easy as it can be driving 10 hours from Chiang Mai with a screaming cat) we just drove over the bridge from Nong Khai in Thailand to Vientiane in Laos and nobody batted an eyelid but shipping pets by air, without using pet travel services, from a high-risk rabies country to a rabies-controlled European country, well that’s a whole different story!

 01 October 2016